wp-plugins/contact-form-maker/readme.txt

 Custom text in e-mail for user: Here you can add custom texts, images, and custom HTML to the e-mail message that is sent to the users.

-Save as Copy: The button allows you to save a copy of the current contact form, which you can later find in the “Forms” section.
+Save as Copy: The button allows you to save a copy of the current contact form, which you can later find in the "Forms" section.

 2.4   On the right side you will see three fields:
 Form Title: In this field type a title for your form.
 You can have an unlimited number of forms.
 This is a required field.

 Email to send submissions to: Here you type e-mails to which submitted form information will be sent.
 If you need more than one e-mail address you must separate them by commas.
 This field is not required.
-In any case the submitted information is stored in “Submissions” part, where it could be managed easily.
+In any case the submitted information is stored in "Submissions" part, where it could be managed easily.

 Theme.
 A distinct theme can be applied to each new form.
 The themes can be accessed by selecting Contact Maker > Themes on the left menu.
 43 themes are available for selection.
-There is an option for creating new themes, which you can access by clicking “New” on the upper right corner of the section.
+There is an option for creating new themes, which you can access by clicking "New" on the upper right corner of the section.

 2.5   Add new fields to your form by clicking on the ADD A NEW FIELD button (see the next step).

 2.6   To update the plugin while keeping your existing forms, you need to deactivate and delete the Contact Form Maker from the list of installed plugins (do not uninstall it using the Uninstall Contact Form Maker option of the plugin) and install the new plugin.
-Afterwards, go to Contact Form>Manager and on the upper hand of the screen click on the “Update Forms” button.
-If the update is successful, you will see a notification message, “All forms are updated!”
+Afterwards, go to Contact Form>Manager and on the upper hand of the screen click on the "Update Forms" button.
+If the update is successful, you will see a notification message, "All forms are updated!"

 ==Contact Form Maker Step by step guide Step 3 ==